davidpinhas/freedom55/README.md

 ```

 ## Contribution
-- Give a star :star:
+- Give a star. :star:
-- Feel free to Fork and Clone :beers:
+- Feel free to Fork and Clone. :beers:
 - Check my [issues](https://github.com/davidpinhas/freedom55/issues) or create a [new issue](https://github.com/davidpinhas/freedom55/issues/new) and give me a PR with your bugfix or improvement after.
 I appreciate any help! ❤️
+- Big thanks to the devs and contributors mentioned in the [CREDITS](/CREDITS.md) list.

 ## License
 This project is licensed under the MIT License.
 See [LICENSE](/LICENSE.md) for more details.